Learn About Personal Bankruptcy in Canada –

 A third bankruptcy is also possible.

-If you schedule a confidential insolvency evaluation one of our Bankruptcy Canada trustees can help you review your net monthly income and help you calculate whether you have excess income or not by explaining if your net income is greater or under the guidelines established by the Superintendent of Bankruptcy.
+If you arrange a confidential insolvency evaluation with a bankruptcy trustee they will help you review your net monthly income and help you calculate whether you have excess income or not by explaining if your net income is greater or under the guidelines established by the Superintendent of Bankruptcy.

 That way, you can know exactly how long your bankruptcy will last and the fees that will be required for your bankruptcy case before you have to make the decision to declare bankruptcy!